qntm/hatetris/README.md

   // AI function.
   // Called every time the game needs to spawn a new piece to provide to the player.
   // In this example, we return a constant stream of 4x1s, unless the well is all set
-  // up for a Tetris, in which case we return something unhelpful return currentState => {
+  // up for a Tetris, in which case we return one of a rotating selection of
+  // unhelpful pieces
+  return currentState => {
     const nextStates = getNextStates('I', currentState)
     for (const nextState of nextStates) {